Quatermass 2: Plot

-Quatermass and Lomax then turn to journalist Jimmy Hall, who is skeptical of their story, but asks to visit Winnerden Flats.
+Quatermass and Lomax then turn to journalist Jimmy Hall, who is sceptical of their story, but asks to visit Winnerden Flats.
 At the local community centre, they receive a hostile reception from locals employed to do heavy construction and other work at the complex but not told anything more than they need to know.
-The mood changes, however, when one of the meteorite-missiles crashes through the building roof, injuring barmaid Sheila.
-Armed guards arrive and gun down Hall as he telephones his newspaper.
-The villagers form a mob that marches on the complex.
-Rushing the gates, Quatermass, Lomax and the villagers barricade themselves inside the pressure control room.
+The mood changes, however, when one of the meteorites crashes through the building roof and opens, injuring and infecting barmaid Sheila.
+Armed guards from the plant arrive and shoot Hall dead as he telephones his story into his newspaper.
+A melee ensues, after which the villagers form a mob that marches on the complex.
+Rushing the gates, Quatermass, Lomax, and the villagers barricade themselves inside the pressure control room.

-Realising that Earth's atmosphere must be poisonous to the aliens, Quatermass sabotages their life support system, pumping pure oxygen into the large domes.
-Simultaneously, Quatermass' assistant, Brand at the rocket complex, is killed by invading Winnerden Flats guards after he is able to launch an atomic rocket toward an asteroid believed to be alien's staging point.
-The individual aliens combine their small bodies to create huge 150-foot tall creatures that soon burst from their atmosphere domes.
+Realising that Earth's atmosphere is poisonous to the aliens, Quatermass sabotages their life support system, pumping only pure oxygen into their large domes, suffocating them.
+Simultaneously, Quatermass's assistant, Brand at the rocket complex, is gunned down by invading Winnerden Flats guards but is able to launch an atomic rocket toward the near-Earth asteroid believed to be the alien's staging point.
+The individual aliens combine their small bodies, creating 150-foot tall masses that soon burst from their three domes.
 The rocket destroys the asteroid with a nuclear explosion.
-Their space base destroyed and now fully exposed to Earth's atmosphere, the giant masses of combined creatures collapse and die.
-The V-shaped marks disappear from those affected, leaving them with no memory of having been under alien control.
-As they head back to the village, Lomax wonders aloud how he'll make a believable report about all that's happened, and more pointedly, Quatermass questions just how final will that report be ...
+Their space base destroyed and now being fully exposed to Earth's atmosphere, the giant masses of combined creatures collapse and die.
+The V-shaped marks disappear from the affected humans, leaving them with no memory of having been under alien control.
+As they head back to the village, Lomax wonders aloud how he'll make a believable final report about all that's happened.
+Quatermass questions just how final that report will be.